Chapter 3: The Jetty Method Philosophy

 The previous chapter gave you vocabulary.
 This one gives you a way of thinking.
 The Jetty Method is built on three principles that work together.
 Skip one, and you'll wonder why the others don't help.
 Follow all three, and building software feels less like wandering and more like following a map.
 These principles emerged from observing what professional engineers do that protects them from the chaos in Chapter 1.
 Not technical skills you can't acquire quickly, but practices that create order from complexity.
 What follows is an overview.
 If terms like "BDD scenarios" or "worktrees" don't fully click yet, that's fine.
 The point here is to understand why these practices matter.
 Later chapters will show you exactly how they work.

-You can read that.
-You can argue about whether it captures what you want.
-You can add scenarios for situations you forgot.
-And you can do all of this before anyone writes a line of code.
+That's where Behavior-Driven Development comes in.
+BDD lets you write scenarios like "Given I'm logged in, when I click delete, then the item should be removed."
+Plain English.
+No code.
+You can read it, argue about whether it captures what you actually want, and add scenarios for situations you forgot.
+And this all happens before anyone writes a line of code.

-This matters more for non-engineers than anyone else.
+For non-engineers, this is especially powerful.
 You can't read code well enough to verify it's correct.
 But you can read these scenarios.
 They're your contract with the AI, and they're your proof that what got built matches what you asked for.
+Tests aren't just a safety net anymore.

 Principle 2: Build Incrementally and Safely